hutte-recipes/hutte-flxbl/README.md

 Pull Request Validation Pipeline, that validates incoming changes against a scratch org fetched from the Hutte pool

-- build-publish.yml
+- build-publish-deploy.yml

-Pipeline that gets triggered on a merge to the trunk (main), resulting in building a set of packages and finally publishing these to the artifact repository.
+Pipeline that gets triggered on a merge to the trunk (main), resulting in building a set of packages, publishing these to the artifact repository and finally deploying them to the SIT and UAT salesforce orgs.

 - release.yml